The World’s Oldest known Fossils have been Discover- and they’re 3.7 Billion Years Old

 Before this fossil was founded, the oldest known evidence for life were 3.48 billion-year-old fossil stromatolites discover in the Pilbara region in Western Australia.

 "The significance of stromatolites is that not only do they supply obvious evidence of ancient life that is visible with the naked eye, but that they are complex ecosystems," said lead canvasser Allen Nutman from the University of Wollongong in Australia.
+Dated to around 3.7 billion years ago, the fossils hold evidence of stromatolites - layers of residue packed together by ancient, water-based bacterial colonies - and could push back the origins of life in the fossil proof by 220 million years.

 "This indicates that as long as 3.7 billion years ago, microbial life was by now diverse.
 This diversity shows that life emerged within the 1st few hundred millions years of Earth's survival, which is in keeping with biologists' calculations showing the huge antiquity of life's genetic code."